-As the day was drawing nigh on to lunchtime, that little mountain shower was rapidly developing into a full fledged thunder boomer just a few miles ahead of us.
+As the day was drawing nigh on to lunchtime, that little mountain shower was rapidly developing into a full-fledged thunder boomer just a few miles ahead of us.
 We could see the clouds moving in a northeasterly direction, so we slowed our pace; then found a nice spot for a picnic down along the creek and dismounted for some snacks.
 While we were eating, we could hear the ominous sound of distant thunder echoing down the canyon walls from some miles ahead.
-I told the fellers that I was glad for Woody’s wise decision to take the lower trail because, “Remembering Trotter Cabin, I wouldn’t want to be up on those high ridges with lightning flashing all round me.”
+I told the fellers that I was glad for Woody’s wise decision to take the lower trail because, “Recollecting what happened up at Trotter Cabin, I wouldn’t want to be up on those high ridges with lightning flashing all round me.”

-They made inquiry, so I related the Trotter story to them and watched as our three guests grew a bit more contemplative, trying to decide how much of it to believe.
-I could also tell that they were growing increasingly nervous about their little getaway and beginning to have seconds thoughts about this whole wilderness adventure that they had gotten themselves into.
+They, being curious, made further inquiry, just as I had hoped.
+So, I felt obliged, of course, to relate the whole Trotter Cabin “Mountain Rodeo” story to them.
+I watched as our three guests grew a bit more contemplative, looking around and smiling at one another, as though they were trying to decide just how much of that story to believe.
+But I could tell by the expression on their faces that all three were growing increasingly nervous about their wilderness weekend getaway; and maybe even having a few seconds thoughts about this little adventure that they had gotten themselves into.

-Seeing that my storytelling was having its desired effect, I just leered at them and thought to myself, “Too late to back out now, boys, we’ve got you right where we want you!”
+Seeing that my storytelling was having its desired effect, I put on a crooked little smile and just leered at them, thinking to myself, “Too late to back out now, boys, we’ve got you right where we want you!”
 But then Woody had to go and ruin everything by lightening the moment with some joke about needing to go feed the bung beetles.

 The rest of that day’s trail ride was relatively uneventful.
 I was surprised that it wasn’t until almost 3:00PM that Woody and I began hearing the first, not unexpected, complaints of soft city legs being rubbed saddle sore.
-I wanted to say something about that being part of the price you pay for indulging in a REAL wilderness adventure but, after a glance from Woody, I thought better of it and just kept my mouth shut.
+I wanted to say something about that being part of the price you pay for indulging in a REAL wilderness adventure but, after a subtle glance from Woody, I thought I’d better just zip it.

 So, Woody commenced to digging out pots and pans from under an old fallen tree trunk where they had been hidden out of sight from any nosey rangers that might have happened along that way; while I unsaddled horses and unpacked the mules, then led a few at a time down to the steam for their evening watering.
-We pitched a couple of heavy-duty tents and then Woody began building a fire and preparing grub, while I spread out bedrolls and blankets.
-The gleesome threesome, now not so gleesome, just sat and watched, taking it all in.
+We pitched a couple of our heavy-duty tents and then Woody began building a fire and preparing grub, while I spread out bedrolls and blankets.
+Our gleesome threesome, now not so gleesome, just sat and watched us, taking it all in.

 Suppertime gladdened everybody’s countenance and Woody’s hot Dutch oven biscuits, followed by his marvelous campfire shortcake—both made from the same box of Bisquick—drowned in canned peaches, of course, seemed to make our weary adventures forget all about their aches and pains.
 Soon they were in to telling lewd jokes; some crude enough to embarrass both me and Woody; and Woody was a veteran who had even served in WWII…soooooooo, yeah!